Working with glass, especially fusing, allows me to fulfil two ambitions:

 Jo works almost exclusively with fused glass.

-She works mainly with transparent glass as this enables ambient light to reflect, refract or diffuse to enhance the beauty of the object.
+Her preferred medium is transparent glass as this enables ambient light to reflect, refract or diffuse to enhance the beauty of the object.
 Many of Jo’s pieces have been inspired by the natural world, and blues and greens feature prominently.

 Although many of the finished pieces have a practical use, such as a clock, a bowl, a coaster or a table, all are designed to showcase the beauty of the glass.